firehawkvfx/firehawk-main/README.md

-# firehawk-main
+# Firehawk-Main
-The Firehawk Main VPC contains shared resources for all Firehawk deployments.
+The Firehawk Main VPC (WIP) deploys Hashicorp Vault into a private VPC with auto unsealing.

-This deployment uses Cloud 9 so simplify secrets management.
-You will need to create a custom profile to allow the cloud 9 instance permission to create these resources with terraform.
+This deployment uses Cloud 9 to simplify management of AWS Secret Keys.
+You will need to create a custom profile to allow the cloud 9 instance permission to create these resources with Terraform.

+## Policies for the Cloud 9 instance.

+WARNING: Do not use this in production without restricting these policies further.
+These policies are WIP, and are far too permissive for a production or persistant deployment.

+- Ensure you have MFA enabled for the current user.

-In AWS | IAM | Policies: Create a new policy named: Cloud9SSMCustomInstanceProfile.
+- In AWS Management Console | IAM | Policies: Create a new policy named: Cloud9SSMCustomInstanceProfile.
+Use this JSON definition for the policy:
 ```
 {
     "Version": "2012-10-17",